Battlevaria/battlevaria.github.io/en/price/index.md

 #### The base price to participate is €20.00 for the full weekend.

-### If you want the site food, you must sign up before July 29th!
+### If you want the site food, you must sign up TODAY!

 #### Food